int128/kauthproxy/README.md

 1. Access control per user.

 Do not share a token of a service account because it may break security principle.
-You can use OpenID Connect authentication (e.g. [kubelogin](https://github.com/int128/kubelogin)) or cloud provider based authentication (e.g. [aws-iam-authenticator](https://github.com/kubernetes-sigs/aws-iam-authenticator) or Azure AD).
+Instead you can use OpenID Connect authentication (e.g. [kubelogin](https://github.com/int128/kubelogin)) or cloud provider based authentication (e.g. [aws-iam-authenticator](https://github.com/kubernetes-sigs/aws-iam-authenticator) or Azure AD).

+The kauthproxy is a kubectl plugin of the authentication proxy which automatically injects your token to requests.
+You do not need to enter your token manually.

 ## Getting Started